 What are the advantages of going freelance?

 If you’ve ever thought about going freelance, now is the perfect time to do it.
-In fact, becoming a freelance social media manager is not only a good career move, but it can also be really rewarding and enjoyable.
+In fact, becoming a freelance social media manager is not only a good career move but can also be rewarding and enjoyable.
 In a recent report, full-time freelancers rated their job satisfaction an average of 4.1 out of five.

 These aren’t the only advantages, though.